angular/angular/aio/content/guide/libraries.md

 **NOTE**: <br />
 Libraries are intended to be used by Angular applications.
-To add Angular functionality to non-Angular web applications, use [Angular custom elements](guide/elements).
+To add Angular functionality to non-Angular web applications, use [Angular web component][AioGuideComponentWeb].

 </div>

 <!-- links -->

+[AioGuideComponentWeb]: guide/component/component-web "Web component | Angular"

 <!-- external links -->

 <!-- end links -->

-@reviewed 2022-02-28
+@reviewed 2022-05-17